Ardnys/quip/README.md

 ## About The Project

 Google Meet (or any browser real time meeting platform) doesn't allow application sharing with audio.
 This has become an annoying limitation for me when I wanted to stream party games to my friends.
 This project is my odd but interesting solution as if Discord on desktop does not exist (it's blocked).

+**2026 update**: Discord is getting ID verification.
+Great!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>